-The possibilities for expropriation are limited and strictly regulated in the Constitution and other specific real estate legislations, such as the Expropriation Act, the Planning and Zoning Act and the Property Formation Act.
+The possibilities for expropriation are limited and strictly regulated in the Constitution and other specific real estate legislation, such as the Expropriation Act (Sw.
+Expropriationslag), the Planning and Building Act (Sw.
+Plan- och bygglag) and the Property Formation Act.

 The expropriated party is always entitled to compensation.
 The principles for calculating such compensation are complex and set out in the Expropriation Act.